RoshniRanaDS/University-of-Toronto/README.md

 ### Excel file and Report file are attached for More details

-# Work includes:
+## Work includes:
 ![image](https://github.com/RoshniRanaDS/Data_Analysis_by_Excel/assets/161755928/0c687c3f-2931-4037-bb6e-c37490e4f92e)
 #
 1. Used the Excel workbook, modified and analyzed the sample-project data and tried to uncover market trends.
-Used conditional formatting to fill each cell in the outcome column with a different color, depending on whether the associated campaign was successful, failed, canceled, or is currently live.
+2. Used `**conditional formatting**` to fill each cell in the `outcome` column with a different color, depending on whether the associated campaign was successful, failed, canceled, or is currently live.
-2. Created a new column called Percent Funded that uses a formula to find how much money a campaign made relative to its initial funding goal.
+3. Created a new column called Percent Funded that uses a formula to find how much money a campaign made relative to its initial funding goal.
-3. Used conditional < formatting > to fill each cell in the Percent Funded column according to a three-color scale.
+4. Used `conditional formatting` to fill each cell in the Percent Funded column according to a three-color scale.
 The scale should start at 0 with a dark shade of red, and it should transition to green at 100 and blue at 200.
-4. Created a new column called Average Donation that uses a formula to find how much each project backer paid on average.
+5. Created a new column called `Average Donation` that uses a formula to find how much each project backer paid on average.
-5. Created two new columns, one called Parent Category and another called Sub-Category, that use formulas to split the Category and Sub-Category column into the two new, separate columns.
+6. Created two new columns, one called `Parent Category` and another called `Sub-Category`, that use formulas to `split` the Category and Sub-Category column into the two new, separate columns.

     ![image](https://github.com/RoshniRanaDS/Data_Analysis_by_Excel/assets/161755928/790a855d-0600-45b3-837f-8b3d7718ba32)
 #
-6. Created a new sheet with a pivot table that analyzes initial worksheet to count how many campaigns were successful, failed, canceled, or are currently live per category.
+7. Created a new sheet with a `pivot table` that analyzes initial worksheet to count how many campaigns were successful, failed, canceled, or are currently live per category.
-7. Created a stacked-column pivot chart that can be filtered by country based on the table which is created.
+8. Created a `stacked-column pivot chart` that can be filtered by country based on the table which is created.
  #
    ![image](https://github.com/RoshniRanaDS/Data_Analysis_by_Excel/assets/161755928/07e808b4-4b8b-4245-9ea7-14db1d3fe077)
 #
-8. Created a new sheet with a pivot table that analyzes your initial sheet to count how many campaigns were successful, failed, or canceled, or are currently live per sub-category.
+9. Created a new sheet with a pivot table that analyzes your initial sheet to count how many campaigns were successful, failed, or canceled, or are currently live per sub-category.
-9. Created a stacked-column pivot chart that can be filtered by country and parent category based on the table which is created.
+10. Created a `stacked-column pivot chart` that can be filtered by country and parent category based on the table which is created.
-10. The dates in the deadline and launched_at columns use Unix timestamps.
+11. The dates in the deadline and launched_at columns use Unix timestamps.
 Fortunately for us, this formulaLinks to an external site. that can be used to convert these timestamps to a normal date.
-11. Created a new column named Date Created Conversion that will use this formulaLinks to an external site. to convert the data contained in launched_at into Excel's date format.
+12. Created a new column named `Date Created` Conversion that will use this formulaLinks to an external site. to convert the data contained in launched_at into Excel's date format.
-12. Created a new column named Date Ended Conversion that will use this formulaLinks to an external site. to convert the data contained in deadline into Excel's date format.
+13. Created a new column named `Date Ended Conversion` that will use this formulaLinks to an external site. to convert the data contained in deadline into Excel's date format.
-13. Created a new sheet with a pivot table that has a column of outcome, rows of Date Created Conversion, values based on the count of outcome, and filters based on parent category and Years.
+14. Created a new sheet with a `pivot table` that has a column of `outcome`, rows of Date Created Conversion, values based on the count of outcome, and `filters` based on parent category and Years.
-14. Now, created a pivot-chart line graph that visualizes this new table.
+15. Now, created a `pivot-chart line graph` that visualizes this new table.
-15. Created a report in Microsoft Word, and for answering the required questions:(PDF file is included)
+16. Created a report in Microsoft Word, and for answering the required questions:(PDF file is included)

-# Crowdfunding Goal Analysis
+## Crowdfunding Goal Analysis
-16. For Crowdfunding Goal Analysis, Created a new sheet with 8 columns with required column and row headers.
+17. For Crowdfunding Goal Analysis, Created a new sheet with 8 columns with required column and row headers.

     ![image](https://github.com/RoshniRanaDS/Data_Analysis_by_Excel/assets/161755928/6c96f970-9d45-4ad0-a564-2b4562f71cdb)
 #
-17. Used the COUNTIFS() formula, for counting how many successful, failed, and canceled projects were created with goals within the ranges listed as per table sheet created.
+18. Used the `COUNTIFS()` formula, for counting how many successful, failed, and canceled projects were created with goals within the ranges listed as per table sheet created.
 Populate the Number Successful, Number Failed, and Number Canceled columns with these data points.
-18. Added each of the values in the Number Successful, Number Failed, and Number Canceled columns to populate the Total Projects column.
-Then, using a mathematical formula, found out the 19. percentage of projects that were successful, failed, or canceled per goal range.
+19. Added each of the values in the Number Successful, Number Failed, and Number Canceled columns to populate the Total Projects column.
+Then, using a `mathematical formula`, found out the 19. percentage of projects that were successful, failed, or canceled per goal range.
-19. Created a line chart that graphs the relationship between a goal amount and its chances of success, failure, or cancellation.
+20. Created a `line chart` that graphs the relationship between a goal amount and its chances of success, failure, or cancellation.

-# Statistical Analysis
+## Statistical Analysis
 ![image](https://github.com/RoshniRanaDS/Data_Analysis_by_Excel/assets/161755928/7664c474-57de-49b6-a382-28d94584ab24)
-20. For Statistical Analysis, Most people would use the number of campaign backers to assess the success of a crowdfunding campaign.
-Creating a summary statistics table is one of the most efficient ways that data scientists can characterize quantitative metrics, such as the number of campaign backers.
+21. For `Statistical Analysis`, Most people would use the number of campaign backers to assess the success of a crowdfunding campaign.
+Creating a `summary statistics table` is one of the most efficient ways that data scientists can characterize quantitative metrics, such as the number of campaign backers.
-21. For gaining an in-depth understanding of campaign backers, evaluated the number of backers of successful and unsuccessful campaigns by creating your own summary statistics table.
+22. For gaining an in-depth understanding of campaign backers, evaluated the number of backers of successful and unsuccessful campaigns by creating your own `summary statistics` table.
-22. Created a new worksheet in your workbook, and create one column for the number of backers of successful campaigns and one column for unsuccessful campaigns.
+23. Created a new worksheet in workbook, and created one column for the number of backers of successful campaigns and one column for unsuccessful campaigns.
-23. Used Excel to evaluate the following values for successful campaigns, and then do the same for unsuccessful campaigns:
+24. Used `Excel` to evaluate the following values for successful campaigns, and then do the same for unsuccessful campaigns:
- The mean number of backers, The median number of backers, The minimum number of backers, The maximum number of backers, The variance of the number of backers, The standard deviation of the number of backers
+ The `mean` number of backers, The `median` number of backers, The `minimum number` of backers, The `maximum number` of backers, The `variance` of the number of backers, The `standard deviation` of the number of backers
-24. Used data to determine whether the mean or the median better summarizes the data.
+25. Used data to determine whether the `mean` or the `median` better summarizes the data.
-25. Used data to determine if there is more variability with successful or unsuccessful campaigns.
+26. Used data to determine if there is more variability with successful or unsuccessful campaigns.
 Does this make sense?
 Why or why not?

 # Presented report includes answers of the following questions:
 1. Given the provided data, what are three conclusions that we can draw about crowdfunding campaigns?